-Beginning in mid-April of 2021, the IC will begin transitioning to a program called Webex for virtual hearings.
+Beginning in mid-April of 2021, the IC began transitioning to a program called Webex for virtual hearings.
 While most people are probably unfamiliar with this platform, it is a lot like Zoom but is used primarily in business settings.
-The reason for the change is to fix the problems the IC has been having with dropped calls and other issues on their current phone-based platform.
+The reason for the change is to fix the problems the IC had been having with dropped calls and other issues on their current phone-based platform.
 However, unlike your pandemic poker parties and family reunions on Zoom, the IC will not be using the video feature of Webex.
 Participants can call in by phone or connect through their computers, but cameras will not be used unless video is needed for a specific reason, such as for the hearing impaired.
 The meeting will proceed entirely by audio, just like the current phone system.

 As my client, you will be informed of every step of the claim process.
 I will make sure you know your hearing's date and time and that you are comfortable with the procedure for calling in, typing in your code, and accessing the hearing.
 Also, I want all my clients to be prepared with these tips for success:

 - If you are using a cell phone, make sure it is charged, you have a strong signal, and you have enough minutes to cover the call.
 The time allotted for your hearing is indicated on your hearing notice.